Billy Joseph: Fiji

 In April 2024, Joseph and Home Affairs Minister of Fiji Pio Tikoduadua discussed re-establishing the defense relationship between PNG and Fiji after Joseph made a visit to the Taskforce Command Headquarters in Nadi, Fiji.
 Joseph had also expressed his interests many times in maintaining strong ties between the two by participating in events like the United Nations and their peacekeeping operations.

+Japan

+On March 19, 2025, Joseph went to the 2nd Japan Pacific Islands Defense Dialogue and met Japanese Defense Minister Minoru Kihara with the goal of improving defense relations with Japan.
+In February 2026, he went to the 3rd Japan Pacific Islands Defense Dialogue and met with Shinjirō Koizumi, where they agreed on the Next-Generation Leadership Security Program.

 Indonesia

 In July 2025, Joseph visited Jakarta with Indonesian Defense Minister Sjafrie Sjamsoeddin to discuss stronger defense ties.
 They discussed further implementing the Defense Cooperation Agreement, which had been signed in 2010 and ratified by Indonesia in 2012.
+In December 2025, Joseph represented Papua New Guinea during a trilateral Defense Ministers’ Meeting in Port Moresby with Indonesia and Australia, where he stated that they will "deepen trust, harmonize and enhance coordination on issues".

 Singapore

 In June 2025, Joseph went to Singapore for the International Institute of Strategic Studies (IISS) Shangri-La Dialogue to discuss security trends.
 He held bilateral meetings from the sidelines of IISS with representatives of New Zealand, Singapore and Chile.